 - Infrastructure: Cooling towers, control rooms and industrial buildings.

-- State of Disrepair: Advanced, with progressive deterioration of structures.
+- State of disrepair: Advanced, with progressive degradation of structures.

-- Access: Difficult, with risks linked to the instability of the structures.
+- Access: Difficult, with risks related to the instability of the structures.

-Another very popular urbex site is Château Miranda , also known as Château de Noisy .
-Built in the 19th century, this Gothic castle has been abandoned since the 1990s and partially demolished in 2017, but it remains a place of fascination.
+Château Miranda , also known as Château de Noisy , is another very popular urban exploration site.
+Built in the 19th century, this Gothic castle has been abandoned since the 1990s and was partially demolished in 2017, but it remains a place of fascination.

 Site Features

-- Infrastructure: Gothic towers, large halls and majestic staircases.
+- Infrastructure: Gothic towers, grand halls and majestic staircases.

 - Access: Moderate, but requiring precautions due to the state of the ruins.